WARNING: Some of the content below is very graphic…and it’s sad. It just is.

 “I’m sorry, but no it’s not.
 It’s a movie.
 You want to hear real?
 I was in a car accident a month ago and the three boys I hit died.
 They all died”.
 That is pain.
 That is real.”

-So Pain.
-When is it enough to be justified, to be real?
+Pain.
+When is it enough to be justified to be real?
 I keep on hearing stories like this.
 About pain.
-Mine, yours, theirs, all of us wondering what the fuck we are supposed to do with it.
+Mine, yours, theirs- all of us wondering what the fuck we are supposed to do with it.
 We feel it, we witness it, we create it, and we try to heal it.
 But it is always there, somewhere on the spectrum.
-And it hurts, and we need to live our lives, so we try to hide it, dismiss it, numb it, or hopefully try to heal it.
+And it hurts like the worst kind of hell.
+But we need to live our lives, so we try to hide it, dismiss it, numb it, or hopefully heal it.

 This is what I want for all of us.
 I just want it to stop.
 This is why I am finally telling my story.
 I want us all to transform our pain into a beautiful scar that we can someday wear proudly, to show to others and utilize as a means to share our wisdom and experience.